 Posted on Leave a comment

 Products Mentioned in Today’s Show

-You can also listen to Cleaning Yourself to Illness? on our YouTube channel here.
+You can also listen to Are You in Optimal Health? on our YouTube channel here.

 Posted on Leave a comment

-You can listen to our Maintaining an Attitude of Gratitude podcast episode on our website here.
-You can also listen on our YouTube channel here.
+You can listen to our Are You in Optimal Health? podcast episode here.
+You can also listen to it on our YouTube channel here.

+Posted on Leave a comment